zarf-dev/proposals/0023-zarf-named-configs/README.md

 ## Proposal

 The proposed solution introduces a new named configuration type to Zarf to allow for a managed way to provide deployment configuration for a package.
 This would include most options that are available in a `zarf-config` file under `package.deploy` including the new options mentioned in [ZEP-0021](../0021-zarf-values/README.md) and [ZEP-0017](../0017-chart-namespace-overrides/README.md).
-This file would refer to a specific Zarf package name and version and itself would have a reference for itself.
-This would then be published in a registry and could be refered to on `zarf package deploy` or `zarf dev deploy`.
+This file would be tied to a specific Zarf package name and version in addition to its own name and version.
+This configuration could then be published in a registry and/or be referenced on `zarf package deploy` or `zarf dev deploy`.

 ### User Stories (Optional)